Independence of clones criterion: Approval voting

-Kemeny–Young method
+Kemeny method

-This example shows that the Kemeny–Young method violates the Independence of clones criterion.
+This example shows that the Kemeny method violates the Independence of clones criterion.
 Assume five candidates A, B1, B2, B3 and C and 13 voters with the following preferences:

 Note, that B1, B2 and B3 form a clone set.

 Clones not nominated

 Assume only one of the clones competes.
 The preferences would be:

-The Kemeny–Young method arranges the pairwise comparison counts in the following tally table:
+The Kemeny method arranges the pairwise comparison counts in the following tally table:

 The ranking scores of all possible rankings are:

 Result: The ranking B1 > C > A has the highest ranking score.
 Thus, B1 wins ahead of C and A.